sun-rongyang/sun-rongyang.github.io-src/content/article/build-linux-workstation-using-centos7-and-slurm/build-linux-workstation-using-centos7-and-slurm.md

 Category: HPC
 Tags: Linux, HPC, CentOS, slurm

 In this post, I will show you how to build a Linux development environment for high performance computation(HPC) on a workstation.
 In my early post, I have shown how to build a Linux HPC cluster based CentOS 7 and Slurm (although this serries is still updating :)~ ).
-For the workstation case, it's much
+For the workstation case, it's much easy because you only have to consider one node.

+## Basic configuration
+### Network configuration
 ```
 vi /etc/sysconfig/network-scripts/ifcfg-NET_INTERFACE_NAME